synapticloop/documentr/README.md

-> documentation (README.md) generator for projects - this utilises the the templar templating language
+> documentation (README.md) generator for projects - this utilises the templar templating language

+# Usage

+This project generates a `README.md` file pulling together information from a variety of sources.
+A lot of project documentation is repetitive, hard to generate, contains information that is hard-coded, or is just plain missing.

+The only files that are hand-written is this file `pre-usage.md.templar`, and the subsequent one `post-usage.md.templar`, all other information is generated from the `documentr.json` file in the root of this project.

+## The `documentr.json` file

+This is a simple JSON file as show below:

+*in fact - the following file is included from the file system `documentr.json`, so that it is always up-to-date with the correct information...*

 ```